Partner Church Committee

 Margaret Barr, for whom the school is named, was a Methodist born and raised in Yorkshire, England.
 She became a Unitarian in 1921 as a student in Girton College, Cambridge, after a friend invited her to a service.
 The sermon that day was a scholarly and appreciative explanation of Hinduism.
 Barr loved the Unitarian approach to other faiths…and she went on to become a minister herself.

-Clearly, Margaret Barr headed the advice given to her by Gandhi, “Keep out of jail and find some constructive work to do.”
+Clearly, Margaret Barr heeded the advice given to her by Gandhi, “Keep out of jail and find some constructive work to do.”